ccgarant/cardano-cip-50-draft-liesenfelt-supporting-work/new_pool_ranking/cip-50-ranking-system-proposed-text.md

 | D | 4-3 |
 | F | 2-0 |

-### Pool Life-Cycle
+### A Pool's Life-Cycle

-A typical pool's life-cycle will emulate a free market of prices based on supply and demand.
-Thus, a pool will have a business life-cycle, or choose to sustain healthy operation with moderate fees once established.
-This will be healthy free-market dynamics given what stage of life a pool is in, and regulate leverage and fees.
-Currently, there is market regulation on fees (driving yield), but not leverage.
+A leverage based ranking system will create interesting pool free market business dynamics.
+It's envisioned a pool will undergo business life-cycles based on price supply and demand (fees) and leverage (pledge raising to grow the business) as described below.
+Currently, the yield-based pool ranking creates a market based on fees (driving yield), but not leverage.

-**Grade A Territory**
+**Grade A Territory- Growth**

-1. Start-up: Start with a pledge, low leverage, very low fees, become highly ranked.
+1. Start-up: Start with a pledge "down-payment", very low leverage, very low fees, become highly ranked.
 (Grade A Zone)

-2. Customer Aquisiton: Gain delegation, leverage starts to grow, eventually some rewards are gained.
-Equivalent to a "sale".
+2. Growth: Gain delegation, leverage starts to grow, eventually some rewards are gained.
+Equivalent to a "sale" to gain delegators and grow.
 (Grade A Zone).

-**Grade B-C Territory**
+**Grade B-C Territory - Sustainment**

 3. Sustainment: Raise fees to a moderate, sustainable operating "happy place" level.
-Delegators are happy, even though the pool loses some ranking, that is okay.
+Delegators are happy, even though the pool loses some ranking from leverage, that is okay, rewards are healthy.
 Prices (fees) are sustained by the pool's demand.
 Pools can sustain operation here indefinitely if desired by modulating pledge leverage and/or fees.

-**Grade D-F Territory**
+**Grade D-F Territory - Accumulation**

-4. Accumulation: High delegation demand and leverage grows.
-Raise fees to gain more rewards and grow pledge, higher fees sustained by demand for some time, delegators start to leave, leverage starts dropping back to healthy levels.
-High fees can be sustained to force very low leverage (lose delegators) for a higher ranking.
+4. Accumulation: Given success comes a gauntlet of delegators.
+As high delegation demand grows, so does high leverage, thus the rankings tanks.
+A pool will need to raise fees even more to 1) gain more rewards, grow pledge and 2) tank the rankings to deter more delegators.
+Higher fees are sustained by demand for some time, but delegators start to leave.
+Leverage starts dropping back to healthy levels.
+High fees can be sustained to force very low leverage (lose delegators) for a higher ranking (think sports and intentionally tanking for a better draft pick).

-5. Reset: Increases pledge, decrease leverage, increase the pool size, lowers fees, climb back to Grade A Territory.
+5. Reset: Increase pool pledge acquired from accumulation or sustainment, decrease leverage, increase the pool size, lowers fees, climb back to Grade A Territory.
+Repeat.

+With pledge needed to grow pool size and regain better ranking, the business cycle is cyclical indefinitely, until the pool reaches max saturation based on the k-parameter.